siqiang-ng/tp/docs/UserGuide.md

 Examples:
 * `tag add t/CS2103T` creates a tag named CS2103T without assigning to any contact

+### Deleting a tag: `tag delete`

+Deletes the specified tag.

+Format: `tag delete INDEX`

+* Deletes the tag with the index `INDEX` from all contacts and the tag list.

+Example:
+* `tag delete 1` deletes the tag with the index 1 in the tag list.

+### Editing a tag : `tag edit`

+Edits an existing tag in the address book.

+Format: `tag edit INDEX t/tag`
+* Edits the tag at the specified `INDEX`.
+The index refers to the index number shown in the displayed person tag.
+The index **must be a positive integer** 1, 2, 3, …​
+* All users tagged with the original tag will have their tag renamed.

+Examples:
+*  `tag edit 1 t/CS2101` Edits the original tag in index 1 in the tag list to `CS2101`.
+All users will have the old tag edited to be `CS2101`.

+### Listing all tags: `tag list`

+Shows a list of all tags in the address book.

+Format: `tag list`

 ### View members of a tag: `tag view`